Sharing is caring!

 Not every caregiver disciplines the same.
 And as we’ve all heard a million times, consistency is key.
 Sometimes this difference is so slight it wouldn’t cause a stir.
 Sometimes philosophies are so different that it can be detrimental to all involved.

 For example, if my child were with someone who thought it their place to spank him…I would lose my shit!
 But, more importantly, it would completely rock my son’s world because that isn’t a form of punishment I use.
-(Check out my FREE parenting e-course to find out why.)

 This scenario would also damage, if not destroy, the relationship between my child and this adult.
 What if it was a family member or just someone they had to see on a regular basis?
 Awkward!